Hafþór Júlíus Björnsson: Powerlifting

-Despite the fact that Hafþór never trained specifically for powerlifting, he did two full competitions during his strongman career and another post-retirement.
+Despite the fact that Björnsson never trained specifically for powerlifting, he did two full competitions during his strongman career and another post-retirement.
 In the 2011 Íslandsmót tournament, at the age of 22, he totaled 930 kg raw, winning second place overall, behind Páll Logason.
-During the 2018 Thor's Powerlifting Challenge (sanctioned by the 'World Raw Powerlifting Federation'), with only five weeks of casual preparation, Hafþór totaled 1100 kg raw, which was at the time the fifth-highest raw superheavyweight powerlifting total of all time.
+During the 2018 Thor's Powerlifting Challenge (sanctioned by the 'World Raw Powerlifting Federation'), with only five weeks of casual preparation, Björnsson totaled 1100 kg raw, which was at the time the fifth-highest raw superheavyweight powerlifting total of all time.
 He won second place for highest bench press, behind Kirill Sarychev, and won first place for the highest squat, highest deadlift, highest total, and highest Wilks score, winning the overall competition.

-After a two-and-a-half-year hiatus from strength training, Hafþór competed in 2022 Thor's Powerlifting Meet in December and totaled 970 kg raw.
-Then on 13 February 2023, Hafþór proceeded to officially announce his return to strength sports, stating he will attempt to break the all-time powerlifting total world record at the end of the year.
+After a two-and-a-half-year hiatus from strength training, Björnsson competed in 2022 Thor's Powerlifting Meet in December and totaled 970 kg raw.
+Then on 13 February 2023, Björnsson proceeded to officially announce his return to strength sports, stating he will attempt to break the all-time powerlifting total world record at the end of the year.
 On 15 April 2023, he competed in his first out of three scheduled powerlifting meets, on his journey towards breaking the world record, and squatted 420 kg, but tore his left pectoral muscle on his last bench press attempt of 252.5 kg, forcing him to withdraw from performing the deadlifts.
 A week later, he underwent a five-hour surgery in Los Angeles, where the muscle was successfully re-attached to the bone, promising a full recovery.

 Highland Games

-Hafþór participated in the 2011, 2012 and 2017 Icelandic Highland Games; the 150th anniversary of the Caledonian Club of San Francisco's 2015 Highland Games also followed by 2016 edition; and was a guest participant at the New Hampshire Highland Games (also known as Loon Mountain Highland Games) in 2014, 2015, and 2017.
+Björnsson participated in the 2011, 2012 and 2017 Icelandic Highland Games; the 150th anniversary of the Caledonian Club of San Francisco's 2015 Highland Games also followed by 2016 edition; and was a guest participant at the New Hampshire Highland Games (also known as Loon Mountain Highland Games) in 2014, 2015, and 2017.
 During these competitions, he broke multiple world records in deadlift, stone carry, stone press, keg toss, and weight over bar events.